redhat-openstack/website/source/uncategorized/deploying-multi-node-overcloud-using-tripleo-and-tuskar.html.md

 Download the images needed for the Overcloud and load those images into Glance on the Undercloud following the steps listed here: <https://github.com/agroup/instack-undercloud/blob/master/scripts/instack-prepare-for-overcloud>

+Note that the images referenced in the link above may not always be available.

 ## Deploying an Overcloud

 Once the images are available in Glance, to deploy the overcloud using Heat, you can either: